jsturt/MANDY-Magnetic-Neutron-Diffraction/README.md

 # Magnetic-Neutron-Diffraction (MaND-y)
-A python package in development for the simulation of magnetic neutron diffraction from crystals generated with extended CIF files.
+A python package in development for the simulation of magnetic neutron diffraction from crystals generated with CIF files.

 # Requirements
 - pandas